gosom/context-spell-correct/README.md

 - https://github.com/eskriett/spell
 - https://github.com/json-iterator/go
 - https://github.com/qiangxue/go-env
+- all the package maintainers that are indirect dependencies

-See also datasets/<langCode>/README.md for the dataset's citation
+- See also datasets/<langCode>/README.md for the dataset's citation